Skip to main content

 console.log($count.value) // 6

-Atoms may have actions.
+Atoms can have actions.

-const $count = create(5, (atom) => ({
+const $count = atom(5, (a) => ({

-increment: () => atom.update(s => s + 1),
+increment: () => a.update(s => s + 1),

-decrement: () => atom.value-- // `.value` setter is supported too
+decrement: () => a.value-- // `.value` setter is supported too

 }))